Issue 12 - The Management Issue - December 2019

 About The Key

 The Key is a bi-monthly publication of Northwestern University Center for Public Safety, 1801 Maple Ave., Evanston, IL 60201. nucps.northwestern.edu.
 Copyright © 2019, by Northwestern University Center for Public Safety.
-Reproduction of any part of this magazine without express written permission is strictly prohibited.
+Reproduction of any part of this publication without express written permission is strictly prohibited.
 Articles are contributed by professionals in public safety and related fields.
 No word rate is paid.
 No other reimbursement is provided.
-Contributors’ opinions and statements are their own and do not reflect that of Northwestern Center for Public Safety or Northwestern University.
+Contributors’ opinions and statements are their own and do not reflect that of Northwestern University Center for Public Safety or Northwestern University.
 Advertising is not accepted.
-To update the email address associated with a subscription, please email firstname.lastname@example.org.David Bradford/executive director.
+To update the email address associated with a subscription, please email firstname.lastname@example.org.
+David Bradford/executive director.
 Caroline Paulison Andrew / editor.